Skip to main content

 What makes this Buenos Aires page useful

 Most sunrise tools stop after printing a sunrise minute, a sunset minute, and maybe a golden-hour badge.
 That is not enough if you are actually making a decision.
 In Buenos Aires, the useful question is how daylight behaves around a real city rhythm: waterfront sunsets, cafe nights, and southern hemisphere season changes.
-Today the city gets 9h 59m of daylight, and compared with 30 days ago it is losing about 42 minutes.
+Today the city gets 10h 5m of daylight, and compared with 30 days ago it is gaining about 15 minutes.
 That single trend matters more than a generic explanation because it changes when commuters leave home, when runners choose safe light, and when photographers can rely on warm directional sun.

 Buenos Aires sits in the Rio de la Plata and experiences a humid subtropical pattern, so daylight interacts with weather, heat, haze, and local routines in a very specific way.
 A resident planning rooftop solar, a traveler building a dinner itinerary, and a portrait photographer looking for a stable evening slot all need different framing around the same solar data.
 That is why this page includes tables, a trend chart, and interpretation instead of raw output.